 How do I ensure the basement apartment or secondary unit in the house I may be interested in buying is legal?

 Every homeowner likes the idea of living mortgage-free.
 Aside from working every day for 25 years to save some extra cash, which is growing more and more difficult, unless you win the lottery, the next best way to accelerate the time necessary to become debt-free is to generate additional income by way of a secondary rental unit in your house.

 But before you leap into an offer to buy a house with a basement apartment, or for that matter, any house with an existing secondary rental unit (or if you plan to add a self-contained rental unit to your house), it’s wise to protect yourself by ensuring that the apartment is (or any future addition would be) compliant with local ...

 If you're represented by a licensed real estate agent, ask them if they've had any experience dealing with such properties.
 Many don't, particularly if the property is a duplex or triplex, which is a

 completely different class of property.
 (Check out my page on investing in real estate for more information on multiple-unit residential buildings.)
-If you're not so represented and going it alone by selling privately, I urge you to drop into the local municipal offices to inquire.
+If you're not so represented and going it alone by selling privately, I ncourage you to contact the local municipal offices to inquire.
 Or you could seek advice from a lawyer familiar with the area.